burgersmoke/spark-cassandra-connector/doc/1_connecting.md

 spark.cassandra.auth.password            | password for password authentication              |
 spark.cassandra.auth.conf.factory.class  | name of the class implementing `AuthConfFactory` providing custom authentication | `DefaultAuthConfFactory`

+spark.cassandra.connection.timeout_ms                | maximum period of time to attempt connecting to a node        | 5000 ms spark.cassandra.read.timeout_ms                      | maximum period of time to wait for a read to return           | 12000 ms
 Example:

 ```scala